dortje/R_Getting_Cleaning_Data_Assignment/README.md

 * codebook.md - This markdown file explains the data sets produced, the variables within them and how they were derived from the original data sets
 * activity_measurements.txt - A reshaped data set containing the mean and standard deviation of acceleration and gyroscope measurements for six basic activities conducted by 30 human subjects
 * activity_measurements_mean.txt - A derived data set containing the average of the mean and standard deviations of the measurements from file activity_measurements.txt per activity and subjects
-* run_analysis.R - An R file containing a function to produce the two data sets from the original data
+* run_analysis.R - An R file containing the function run_analysis() to produce the two data sets from the original data
 * directory UCI_HAR_Dataset - The directory containing the original data sets along with descriptions about them.
 (Further explanations about the files used for the assigment can be found in the coodbook.)

 ## How can the resulting data sets be read